A good mission statement can put you above your competitors. Especially if you have the belief and courage to fulfil the promise you declare.

-Put basically, it’s a short punchy paragraph which showcases what your value you are creating for your audience and the wider community – it’s your business philosophy and plan, put succinctly.
+Basically, it’s a short punchy paragraph which showcases what value you are creating for your audience and the wider community.
+In other words, it’s your business philosophy and plan, put succinctly.

 Why is a mission statement useful for content marketing?

 Your mission statement is your guidance of what your company is here to do and should help support and guide your team in understanding how to produce content that upholds this statement.

 As such, your mission statement should act as a reminder to you what you need to produce and what you should stay away from.